Skip to main content

 When a product is added to a case, Pilot automatically uses the product's default production template to generate a complete production schedule.

-A production template called "Zirconia Crown" with multiple steps
+A production template called "Zirconia Crown" with multiple tasks

-This is an example of a production template for manufacturing a Zirconia Crown, displaying the sequential steps and their organization within the template structure.
-Each step is assigned to appropriate workstations with specific time allocations and sequence ordering.
+This is an example of a production template for manufacturing a Zirconia Crown, displaying the sequential tasks and their organization within the template structure.
+Each task is assigned to appropriate workstations with specific time allocations and sequence ordering.

 Creating a Production Template